Momoshiki Otsutsuki: Creation and development

 Momoshiki was created by Masashi Kishimoto who and had his design based on Minamoto no Yoshitsune, born Ushiwakamaru, a famous warrior and military commander during the Heian period, and master of the warrior monk Benkei.
 Kishimoto identified Naruto's fights alongside Sasuke against Momoshiki as the highlights of the film and asked that the film's staff pay close attention to those sequences.
-The Boruto anime's director Hiroyuki Yamashita said he enjoys Mikio Ikemoto's drawing style, more realistic than Kishimoto's due to the former's attention to the character designs' details.
+The Boruto anime's former director Hiroyuki Yamashita said he enjoys Mikio Ikemoto's drawing style, more realistic than Kishimoto's due to the former's attention to the character designs' details.
 He pointed out that Ikemoto's way of illustrating Momoshiki Otsutsuki's new appearance after consuming Kinshiki Otsutsuki surprised him due to how different it was compared to the original design from the Boruto movie.
 The battle against Kawaki was shown instead in the first chapter rather than Sasuke's one against Kinshiki Otsutsuki from the Boruto film to generate a different impact within the fans despite sharing the same storyline.
 Boruto's teenage design was first illustrated in little time.

 Momoshiki is described as a being with superiority complex who changes his tone across the movie due to how ineffective his servant Kinishiki becomes and is forced to kill him in order to gain new power.
 Chengxi Huang, one of the key animators in charge of the television adaptation of the fight between Naruto, Sasuke and Boruto against Momoshiki wanted to properly animate.
 When the manga reaches the Vessel arc, Momoshiki's character is further expanded despite his death as the late Otsutsuki are described as beings who can resurrect by using the body of people cursed with power of Karma.
 In Momoshiki's case, he plans to use Boruto's body to revive.
 Though still not fully resurrected, Momoshiki plays a key role in the narrative as his powers are dangerous enough to destroy Konohagakure with the other members from Kara also being dangerous enemies to the protagonists.

 In the Japanese film and television series, Momoshiki is voiced by Daisuke Namikawa.
 Namikawa revealed that participating in the new Naruto film gave him pressure, but claimed to do his best to meet the expectations of this work, which has fans all over the world.
 Namikawa explains his role as a villain who is cannot be redeemed to due his large god complex and he views humans as inferior creatures.
 Namikawa was moved by the fact that the manga serialized for about 15 years was the original, and he felt the weight of the work.
 Momoshiki is voiced by Xander Mobus in the English dub.